eltanin-os/tertium/README.md

 * taia: atto-second precision tai time
 * uint: portable unsigned integer storage

-### Credits
+## Credits
-Part of the API and code is inspired/copied from the public domain libraries written by Daniel J. Bernstein https://cr.yp.to/
+Part of the API and code is inspired/copied from the public domain libraries written by Daniel J. Bernstein. https://cr.yp.to/

-The hsh cryptographic routines use code from the public domain library tomcrypt https://www.libtom.net/LibTomCrypt/
+The hsh cryptographic routines uses code from the public domain library tomcrypt. https://www.libtom.net/LibTomCrypt/